gonzalo-bulnes/simple_token_authentication/README.md

 If sign-in is successful, no other authentication method will be run, but if it doesn't (the authentication params were missing, or incorrect) then Devise takes control and tries to `authenticate_user!` with its own modules.
 That behaviour can however be modified for any controller through the **fallback_to_devise** option.

-**Important**: Please do notice that controller actions whithout CSRF protection **must** disable the Devise fallback for [security reasons][csrf].
+**Important**: Please do notice that controller actions without CSRF protection **must** disable the Devise fallback for [security reasons][csrf].
 Since Rails enables CSRF protection by default, this configuration requirement should only affect controllers where you have disabled it, which may be the case of API controllers.

   [csrf]: https://github.com/gonzalo-bulnes/simple_token_authentication/issues/49